 The Legal Assistant/Paralegal Program is the launching pad towards entry-level legal office jobs in businesses such as private legal firms and government offices.
-The program provides a combination of training in traditional office skills, soft skills, and specialized legal skills.
 Paralegals are trained to assist attorneys with legal tasks such as preparing case material and data prior to litigation while understanding and properly using legal terminology.